-REGISTRATION NO. 333-103561

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-PRE-EFFECTIVE AMENDMENT NO. 1

-T0

-FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-HASBRO, INC.

-(Exact name of registrant as specified in its charter)

-RHODE ISLAND (State or other jurisdiction of incorporation or organization)

-05-0155090 (I.R.S.
-Employer Identification Number)

-1027 NEWPORT AVENUE

-PAWTUCKET, RHODE ISLAND 02862

-(401) 431-8697

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-BARRY NAGLER

-SENIOR VICE PRESIDENT AND GENERAL COUNSEL

-HASBRO, INC.

-1027 NEWPORT AVENUE

-PAWTUCKET, RHODE ISLAND 02862

-(401) 431-8697

-(Name and address, including zip code, and telephone number, including area code, of agent for service of process)

-COPIES TO:

-KEITH F. HIGGINS, ESQ.
-ROPES & GRAY ONE INTERNATIONAL PLACE BOSTON, MASSACHUSETTS 02110 (617) 951-7000

-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this Registration Statement as determined by market conditions.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $\lceil\ \rceil$
+AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON MARCH 3, 2003 REGISTRATION NO. 333- SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 -----HASBRO, INC. (Exact name of registrant as specified in its charter) RHODE ISLAND 05-0155090 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 1027 NEWPORT AVENUE PAWTUCKET, RHODE ISLAND 02862 (401) 431-8697 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) BARRY NAGLER SENIOR VICE PRESIDENT AND GENERAL COUNSEL HASBRO, INC. 1027 NEWPORT AVENUE PAWTUCKET, RHODE ISLAND 02862 (401) 431-8697 (Name and address, including zip code, and telephone number, including area code, of agent for service of process) COPIES TO: KEITH F. HIGGINS, ESQ.
+ROPES & GRAY ONE INTERNATIONAL PLACE BOSTON, MASSACHUSETTS 02110 (617) 951-7000 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this Registration Statement as determined by market conditions.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []